mzazon/awesome-cloud-projects/aws/centralized-logging-opensearch/centralized-logging-opensearch.md

    echo "✅ Created log processing function code"
    ```

-   This Lambda function serves as the intelligence layer in our logging pipeline.
-It processes raw CloudWatch Logs data, enriches it with contextual metadata, parses structured JSON logs, extracts log levels, and identifies security-related events for prioritized handling.
+   This intelligent Lambda function serves as the data enrichment layer in our pipeline.
+It decompresses and parses CloudWatch Logs data, extracts structured information from JSON logs, identifies log severity levels, and flags security-related events for priority handling.
+The function includes comprehensive error handling and CloudWatch metrics publishing for operational monitoring.

 6. **Create Lambda execution role and deploy the function**: